Ailantha

 We all agreed that a hike to the Hollywood sign would be the very thing.

-But we got a late start, it was close to 10:30 by the time we left, and though Tom drove and negotiated the high-speed bumper-to-bumper Freeway traffic with impressive proficiency, it was about 11:45 before we reached the Hollywood hills.
+But we got a late start.
+It was close to 10:30 by the time we left, and though Tom drove and negotiated the high-speed bumper-to-bumper Freeway traffic with impressive proficiency, it was about 11:45 before we reached the Hollywood hills.

 Now, as I recalled from previous excursions years ago, to reach the hiking trail one was required to drive uphill through a steep but lovely winding neighborhood of beautiful homes, at the top of which was the Sunset Ranch,